mca-programmer/ai-model-inventory-client-site/README.md

 ---
 ## Thank You! <br>

-If you like this project, consider giving it a ⭐ on GitHub or sharing it with others who love AI-based web apps!
+If you like this project, consider giving it a star on GitHub or sharing it with others who love AI-based web apps!